 Yes.
 The decision of the Committee will be in writing and signed by the chair of the Committee.
 A copy of the decision will be sent to all parties to the proceeding who took part in the hearing at their respective addresses last known to the Board.

 OPERATIONAL PROCEDURES: Guidelines to Expulsion Hearings

-APPENDIX # G

-Frequently Asked Questions for Expulsion Hearings
+APPENDIX SECTION G Frequently Asked Questions for Expulsion Hearings

-APPENDIX G

-Operational Procedures: Guidelines to Expulsion Hearings Frequently Asked Questions for Expulsion Hearings
+APPENDIX SECTION G Frequently Asked Questions for Expulsion Hearings